WandZhong/oracles/README.md

 **NOTE**: For docker build we are using Alpine Linux.
 This allows is compatible for putting the binaries in a tiny Alpine container.
 However to run the same binary in other distributions (Fedora, Ubuntu, OpenSUSE) you will need to use `libc` from `musl` (which is using by Alpine during linking).

 ## Applications

-All applications are listed packaged in the `cmd/` sub-directories.
+All applications are build from the main packages in the `cmd/` sub-directories.
 Each package contains the README.md file with the application description.

-All applications are compiled into self-contained binaries (no external dependencies needed).
-Each application support the help argument to display the usage description:
+All applications are compiled into self-contained binaries (no external dependencies needed except the compatible **libc** version).
+Each application support the help argument to display the usage description - please use it to find more information about required and optional parameters:

 	./bin/<app_name> -h